bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### User Scripts

-Timed tasks.
-I don't use crontab for two reasons:

-1. all configurations, scripts are within Flash backup. (crontab can also be restored as a file `crontab ~/.crontab`)
-2. Simple dashboard and log management.

-Some complex cron doesn't work, so weigh it yourself.

-### NerdTools

-Package manager.
-Currently vim, zsh, and nodejs are installed.

-### ~~Dynamix File Manager~~

-> unRAID 7 has integrated it.

-A file manager embedded directly in the unraid backend admin page, which is somewhat useful, but not much.
+Scheduled tasks.
+Compared to crontab, it has a simple UI and log management.
+However, some complex cron expressions do not work, and it is not recommended.

 ### RClone